 1. How to Start a Digital Scrapbook Template

-Let's start by creating a New Document.
+To start learning how to make a digital scrapbook template, we need to create a New Document.
 You can do so by going to File > New in Adobe Photoshop.

 For my digital scrapbook page, I decided to work at 8.5" wide by 11" high, but keep in mind, you can work at any size you prefer.
 If, for example, your scrapbook is square, work with those dimensions!
 The choice is yours.